 In 2020, a new Paediatric Assessment Unit will be established at the Royal Glamorgan Hospital.
 The unit will accept referrals in daytime hours and services will be provided by a full clinical team, led by Consultants.
 This new way of working has been successfully tested, with the vast majority of children being treated and discharged home during the hours of the PAU.
 Once the changes have taken place, the very small minority of children who will need to stay in hospital overnight will be transferred to Prince Charles Hospital or the Children’s Hospital for Wales in Cardiff.

-Outside of these hours, minor injuries will continue to be seen and treated in the A&E at Royal Glamorgan Hospital.
 Children suffering a very severe illness or injury will be taken directly by ambulance to the most appropriate hospital.

 We have been working closely with our staff on the detailed arrangements to implement the plans, which are designed to help us to deliver the best possible care and develop services which are fit for the future.
 We also continue to communicate with the public about these changes over the next few months.